EvanHahn/evanhahn-dot-com/_posts/2014-07-25-express-static-deep-dive.md

 *This guide assumes you know how to use [Express](http://expressjs.com/) and have used its static middleware.
 No need to have done anything complex with it, though!
 If you need help, you can check out [my intro to Express](/understanding-express) or [my book on the topic](http://manning.com/hahn/?a_aid=express-in-action&a_bid=fe3fcff7).
 This guide was last updated for Express 4.6.1.*

 If you're like me, you like Express.
 And if you're like me, you've used its static middleware, `express.static`.
-And if you're like me, you thought it was *easy peasy*.
+And if you're like me, you thought it was that simple.
 But this feature is only mentioned offhandedly in the documentation and it has a *ton* of not-well-documented features.

 Get ready, maggots.
 We're going to go nerd spelunking.

 Explaining the stack
 ====================

-If you go looking for the word "static" in the Express source, you basically find it in one place, basically aliases `express.static` to a module called [*serve-static*](https://github.com/expressjs/serve-static).
+If you go looking for the word "static" in the Express source, you basically find it in one place: aliasing `express.static` to a module called [*serve-static*](https://github.com/expressjs/serve-static).
 If you go spelunking in *serve-static*, you'll find that it depends on another module, called [*send*](https://github.com/visionmedia/send).

-At a high level, here's how it's all put together:
+At a high level, here's how the three modules are put together:

-1. *send* basically exposes one function that sends a file over HTTP.
+1. *send* is at the lowest level.
+It's basically a function that sends a file over HTTP.
 To get a bit more technical, *send* takes an HTTP request and a path, and it returns a stream that you pipe to your HTTP response.
 For a sense of scope, it's about 600 lines of code.
 2. *serve-static* wraps *send* up into generic middleware and adds a couple of options.
 It's what you think of as `express.static`.
 It's smaller, at about 150 lines of code, but it still does a fair bit.
 3. `express.static` is just an alias for *serve-static*; there's just one line of code here.